Diversity, Equity and Inclusion at UCR

-Chancellor Kim A. Wilcox recreated the position of the Associate Vice Chancellor and Chief Diversity Officer to build upon our campus successes in undergraduate diversity and student success by extending this momentum into all sectors of the campus toward a holistic vision of what diversity and inclusivity can mean, educationally and sociopolitically, for the university and its members.
+Chancellor Kim A. Wilcox recreated the position of the Vice Chancellor and Chief Diversity Officer to build upon our campus successes in undergraduate diversity and student success by extending this momentum into all sectors of the campus toward a holistic vision of what diversity and inclusivity can mean, educationally and sociopolitically, for the university and its members.

 As UCR’s chief diversity officer, Mariam Lam reports directly to the Chancellor, serving as his primary discussant on all matters relating to inclusion, equity and campus climate.
 Her role is to serve as an innovative leader, promoting a university environment that values differences among its members, fostering communication across groups, and leading strategic initiatives.
 The chief diversity officer also partners with other senior administrators and assists all units of the campus, from student service programs and human resources to academic personnel, in their efforts to recruit and retain diverse faculty, staff, and student body.
 She plans, implements and oversees the development of programs and activities that support a culture of open inquiry, pluralism, mutual respect and engagement throughout the campus.
 UCR believes that diversity is not philanthropy; it is a means to inclusive academic excellence.